-Life expectancy declined in 2017, falling to 78.6 years, according to the new report from the Centers for Disease Control.
-It is the third straight year life expectancy in the US has declined or stayed flat, reversing course after decades of improvement.
+Life expectancy declined in 2017, falling to 78.6 years, according to the new Centers for Disease Control report.
+The third-year life expectancy in the US has declined or stayed flat, reversing course after decades of improvement.

-Will the #METOO movement reverse American’s trend of dying younger than our parents generation?
+Will the #METOO movement reverse America’s trend of dying younger than our parent’s generation?

 Tolerance for abuse is nothing new in the United States or the world.
-There is a long, sad and frightening history of tolerating cruel behavior now considered domestic violence and child abuse.
-Despite some improvement, particularly in understanding the enormous harm abuse causes, in recent years this country has seen open and deliberate support for practices and actions that promote domestic violence and sexual assault.
+A long, sad, and frightening history of tolerating cruel behavior is now considered domestic violence and child abuse.
+Despite some improvement, particularly in understanding the enormous harm abuse causes, this country has recently seen open and deliberate support for practices and actions promoting domestic violence and sexual assault.

-A third straight year of decline in life expectancy directly related to tolerance of abuse, and other ACEs.
+A third straight year of decline in life expectancy is directly related to tolerance of abuse and other ACEs.

 The success of countries is often measured by the gross national product, an economic measure.
 Life expectancy goes to the heart and lungs of society’s well-being.
 It provides a measure of the quality of our lives.
 Our tolerance of abuse substantially reduces life expectancy.

-Life expectancy has steadily risen as technological, medical and scientific discoveries help people live longer.
-Improved nutrition, safety features and medical treatment increase lifespans.
-The last time the United States experienced a three-year decline in life expectancy was from the large number of soldiers dying during World War I. Prevention, such as societal measures to discourage smoking, have also contributed to the success in helping people live longer.
+Life expectancy has steadily risen as technological, medical, and scientific discoveries help people live longer.
+Improved nutrition, safety features, and medical treatment increase lifespans.
+The last time the United States experienced a three-year decline in life expectancy was the large number of soldiers dying during World War I. Prevention, such as societal measures to discourage smoking, has also contributed to the success in helping people live longer.

-The trend of reduced life expectancy should be viewed as an abject failure because the strong factors promoting longer lives can only be overcome by unusual catastrophes or incredibly short-sighted practices.
-Certainly the failure to take more effective steps to prevent climate warming or sensible steps to keep guns out of the hands of dangerous criminals contributes to higher death rates.
-The easiest way to restore a yearly increase in life expectancy and improve the quantity and quality of lives is to implement proven practices to prevent domestic violence and sexual assault.
+The trend of reduced life expectancy should be viewed as an abject failure because the decisive factors promoting longer lives can only be overcome by unusual catastrophes or incredibly short-sighted practices.
+Certainly, the failure to take more effective steps to prevent climate warming or sensible steps to keep guns out of the hands of dangerous criminals contributes to higher death rates.
+The easiest way to restore a yearly increase in life expectancy and improve the quantity and quality of life is to implement proven practices to prevent domestic violence and sexual assault.

 Profound Health Risks from Abuse

 In 1998, the Centers for Disease Control and Prevention released the first ACE (Adverse Childhood Experiences) Study.
-As medical research, ACE was initially used to diagnose and treat patients.
-Dr. Vincent Felitti, lead author of the first ACE Study now believes prevention is the best use for his research.
+In medical research, ACE was initially used to diagnose and treat patients.
+Dr. Vincent Felitti, the lead author of the first ACE Study, now believes prevention is the best use for his research.

-The significance of fear and stress is important both for treatment and prevention.
-Children exposed to domestic violence and/or child abuse can be saved from the full consequences if they are provided effective treatment and saved from further exposure to abuse.
-In other words shielding children who have been exposed to ACEs from fear and stress can increase their life expectancy.
+The significance of fear and stress is essential both for treatment and prevention.
+Children exposed to domestic violence and/or child abuse can be saved from the full consequences if provided effective treatment and further exposure to abuse.
+In other words, shielding children exposed to ACEs from fear and stress can increase their life expectancy.
 Unfortunately, standard family court practices minimize the significance of exposure to domestic violence and child abuse and are titled in favor of keeping abusers in children’s lives.
 Courts often fail to protect children because they rely on professionals unable to recognize abuse.

 Children are more vulnerable because of their age and incomplete development, but adults are also impacted by exposure to domestic violence and sexual assault.
 These are also among the most underreported crimes because society often fails to believe victims and does not treat gendered crimes with the priority they deserve.

-Reports about reduced life expectancy have focused on the increase in deaths from opioid use and suicide.
-Significantly, children exposed to ACEs and adults exposed to domestic violence and sexual assault are at substantially greater risk for substance abuse and suicide.
-In other words, practices that would reduce abuse and sexual assault would also reduce suicide and opioid use.
+Reports about reduced life expectancy have focused on increased opioid use and suicide deaths.
+Children exposed to ACEs and adults exposed to domestic violence and sexual assault are at substantially greater risk for substance abuse and suicide.
+In other words, practices that reduce abuse and sexual assault would also reduce suicide and opioid use.

 Domestic Violence and Sexual Assaults Are Preventable

 There is now a specialized body of knowledge about domestic violence and sexual assault.
-Policy makers often fail to use the research and this perpetuates the widespread failed response.
-Those in charge of larger issues like health, crime and the economy do not treat abuse issues as a priority.
+Policymakers often fail to use the research, perpetuating the widespread failed response.
+Those in charge of more significant issues like health, crime, and the economy do not treat abuse issues as a priority.
 Perhaps this is because most of the victims are women and children.

-Most public officials are unaware of the connection between domestic violence and sexual assault with the larger health issues and the enormous obstacle the tolerance for abuse places on economic growth.
-I am hoping that the interest in life expectancy might encourage officials to understand how abuse impacts health and thus provides a new perspective on the need to take domestic violence and sexual assault more seriously.
+Most public officials are unaware of the connection between domestic violence and sexual assault with the more significant health issues and the enormous obstacle the tolerance for abuse places on economic growth.
+I hope that the interest in life expectancy might encourage officials to understand how abuse impacts health and thus provide a new perspective on the need to take domestic violence and sexual assault more seriously.

 Every day I hear these horrific stories.
 They are made worse by the fact we know how to prevent them.
 I just want the abuse to stop.